compulim/botframework-directlinejs-speech/README.md

 1. Start modifying `/src/index.js`
    - When you save the file, make sure Babel and Webpack compile successfully
 1. Navigate to http://localhost:5000/

+### Modifying the bot

+Please submit a ticket to either repository and drop me a message.

+The bot is part of a test harness.
+Modifying it may break a lot of tests.

 ### Using it in your own web app